amoghsjadhav-arch/PlateCalc/README.md

 This project runs in a Kaggle Notebook with GPU enabled.

+Model weights are available as a Kaggle dataset at: https://www.kaggle.com/datasets/amgdotexe/platecalc-weights

+For training:
 1. Open the training notebook on Kaggle
 2. Ensure GPU T4 and Internet are enabled under Settings
 3. Add the FoodSeg103 dataset (ggrill/foodseg103) as an input